MASDXI/ccdr-billing-smart-contracts/README.md

 ## Compile the code

-To compile the smart contracts, run command
+To compile the smart contracts, run command.

 ```
 yarn compile